ShenaeA/725-sftp/README.md

 ```

 ### Permission Example
-The JUSTCCT user doesn't have permission as per the .restrict file within /folder
+The JUSTACCT user doesn't have permission as per the .restrict file within /folder
 ```
 Connected to localhost via port number 9999
 +SFTP RFC913 Server Activated :)